projectriff/projectriff.io/_docs/023-getting-started-docker-for-mac.md

 ```

 ## uninstalling and reinstalling
-If you need to upgrade riff, we recommend resetting the Kubernetes cluster first, and then reinstalling.
+If you need to upgrade riff, we recommend resetting the Kubernetes cluster first from the Troubleshoot menu, and then reinstalling.

 ![reset Kubernetes using Preferences/Reset](/images/docker-for-mac-reset-kubernetes.png)